mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

 > Partials are small, context-aware components that can be used economically to keep your templating DRY.

-_context-aware_ is the more technical term that implies that `.Title` has a different meaning for each post or at the global level vs post level...
+_context-aware_ is the more technical term that implies that `.Title` has a different meaning for each post or at the global level vs post level.
+At the post level, `.Title` is the title of the post.
+At the global level, `.Title` is the title of the website.

-I think also as long as you create certain layouts then Hugo knows how to stich them up all together.

-- Go through this tutorial as well.
-It will help a lot.
-Seeing this tree structure was very helpful:
+- Going through [this](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/) this tutorial helped me signifcantly.
+Seeing this tree structure and the interlals of `baseof.html`, `single.html`, `list.html` was very helpful.
+Unlike real themes, the tutorial is barebone and simple to understand.

 ```
 .